zeyadkhaled/openversion/README.md

 (Open Telemetry Protocol), and will proceed with a get started guideline to integrate opentelemetry in your Go project and export your telemetry data to different backends that are supported by the core Collector project and additional backends coming from the community contributions.
+The repository offers a mock microservice that makes use of collecting metrics and traces.

 ### What is OpenTelemetry